 Happy October friends!
 I'm on Fall Break this week, but school

-is never far from my brain!
+my brain!
 I'm planning for next week and wanted

 to show you some of the things we'll be up to!
 We'll be focusing on